Reading Time: 17 minutes

 Nearby City: Portland

 East Lake is in the heart of Oregon, near the city of La Pine.
-It is a twin lake nestled in the caldera and has an elevation of 15 meters and 55 meters deep.
-Snow meltdown, rainfall are sources of water for East lake.
+This is a twin lake nestled in the caldera and has an elevation of 15 meters and 55 meters deep.
+Melting snow and rainfall are sources of water for this Oregon lake.
+The picturesque landscape surrounding the clear blue waters of East Lake rightly ranks this water body among the popular crystal clear lakes in Oregon.

-Along the shoreline of the lake in the caldera, there is East Lake campground.
+Furthermore, along the shoreline of the Lake Caldera, there is an East Lake campground.
 It features a boat ramp, beach 29 single-family campsites for trailers, RVs, and tents.
+These activities make East Lake premises one of the famous lakes in Oregon for an adrenaline rush for adventure seekers of all ages.

 Best time to visit: January, February, March, April